clada-ha/odin-recipes/README.md

 GOALS:
-create an ugly HTML recipe page and get used to set up a project in GitHub
+create an ugly HTML recipe page and get used to setting up a project in GitHub